 An approach enhanced by mutual objectives and expertise

 Today’s Future of Sound (TFS) is led by Dr. Elliot Gann and a group of instructors who have been providing schools and organizations with beat-making workshops to support music education that authentically connects with students.
-TFS’s delivery of interdisciplinarily, culturally-sustaining, and therapeutic arts education uses Hip Hop beat making to unlock students’ self-efficacy, self-esteem, self-expression, and agency.
+TFS’s delivery of interdisciplinarily, culturally sustaining, and therapeutic arts education uses Hip Hop beat-making to unlock students’ self-efficacy, self-esteem, self-expression, and agency.
 While the program is far-reaching inside schools, Dr. Gann and his team also concentrate on providing services specifically designed for individuals and groups facing the effects of severe trauma.

 Foundationally, the program consists of youth making beats inside TFS-specific lesson plans that are then used to make lyrics and full Hip Hop productions inside the Rhythmic Mind sessions.
 However, the project encompasses much more in terms of self-empowerment exercises that give greater purpose and focus to youth who want to better understand and transform the trauma in their lives into positive outcomes.

 There are three units in the program, two of which are larger groups run by TFS and the third made up of smaller groups run by Rhythmic Mind.
-With the help of Soundtrap’s advanced login features, user-friendly setup, and collaborative tools, the two programs are providing a privacy-enabled environment where students can make beats in one program to be shared on final productions in another.
+With the help of Soundtrap’s advanced login features, user-friendly setup, and collaborative tools, the two programs provide a privacy-enabled environment where students can make beats in one program to be shared on final productions in another.